Well-designed telehealth programs can improve health care access and outcomes.

-This remote model of care effectively moves the medical consultation between doctor and patient out of the examination room and into a digital platform.
-Solving for the complications that geography can pose.
+This remote model of care effectively moves the medical consultation between healthcare practitioner and patient out of the examination room and onto a digital platform — solving for the complications that geography can pose.

-You would fill out a short online quiz or ‘online visit’ and then one of our doctors would review it to determine if you are eligible for a prescription.
+At Felix, you fill out a short online quiz aka ‘online visit’ and then one of our healthcare practitioners reviews it to determine if you are eligible for a prescription.
 This is all done on a secure, PHIPA-compliant digital platform, which means only the doctor can see your health information.
-If you’re eligible, a Felix doctor would issue a prescription and an accredited pharmacy would be notified to fill and ship the medication.
+If you’re eligible, a Felix doctor will issue a prescription and an accredited pharmacy will be notified to fill and ship the medication.
 You would then receive your prescription delivered discreetly to your door within two days and thereafter on a recurring, subscription-style basis.

 The Felix approach is more than that.
-In addition to the anytime/anywhere benefit, there is added discretion using the platform, as some may find it awkward or uncomfortable to relay personal health information face-to-face.
+In addition to the anytime/anywhere benefit, there is added discretion using the platform, as some may find it awkward or uncomfortable to talk about their personal health face-to-face.
 Also when you complete an online assessment for a specific ailment (ie. birth control) on Felix, you’re taken through a personalized and highly tailored experience developed by some of Canada’s top medical specialists and pharmacologists.

-Even though you’re not interacting with a doctor in real-time, a Felix doctor reviews your request and the platform offers you the ability to securely message them with any questions or concerns you may have.
-And the same goes for the doctor — they can reach out to you to follow up on anything that will help them make their decision about your treatment.
+Even though you’re not interacting with someone in real-time, a Felix healthcare practitioner reviews your request and the platform offers you the ability to securely message them with any questions or concerns you may have.
+And the same goes for the practitioner — they can reach out to you to follow up on anything that will help them make their decision about your treatment.

-Rather than a doctor having to remember to ask and record a laundry list of questions in real time, those questions are handled in the Felix online visit and the results are organized for the doctor, so they can focus their time and energy on making a decision based on your unique health profile and medical history.
-When going to a walk-in clinic or talking to a random doctor through traditional telemedicine services the level and quality of care differs each time with each provider.
+Rather than a doctor needing to remember to ask and record a laundry list of questions in real time, those questions are handled in the Felix online visit and the results are organized for the healthcare practitioner, so they can focus their time and energy on making a decision based on your unique health profile and medical history.
+When you go to a walk-in clinic or talking to a random doctor through traditional telemedicine services the level and quality of care differs each time with each provider.

-The Felix model doesn’t just benefit the patient: it’s better for doctors, clinics and the broader Canadian healthcare system.
-We at Felix believe it can help alleviate the immense pressure doctors are facing and reduce wait times for those who need in-person attention the most.
+The Felix model doesn’t just benefit the patient: it’s better for healthcare practitioners, clinics, and the broader Canadian healthcare system.
+We at Felix believe it can help alleviate the immense pressure healthcare practitioners are facing and reduce wait times for those who need in-person attention the most.